fscbr/sdc_course/CarND-LaneLines-P1/README.md

 ![png](P1_sdc_v3_files/P1_sdc_v3_3_2.png)

-**Some OpenCV functions (beyond those introduced in the lesson) that might be useful for this project are:**
+**Some OpenCV functions that have been useful for this project are:**

 `cv2.inRange()` for color selection
 `cv2.fillPoly()` for regions selection